googlefonts/gf-docs/VerticalMetrics.md

 Setting vertical metrics usually falls into the following two categories:

-I. Calculating the vertical metrics for a new family II.
-Recalculating the vertical metrics for an upgraded family
+1. Calculating the vertical metrics for a new family
+2. Recalculating the vertical metrics for an upgraded family

-### I. Calculating the vertical metrics for a new family
+### 1. Calculating the vertical metrics for a new family

 Kalapi Gajjar-Bordawekar outlined a [vertical metric schema](https://groups.google.com/d/msg/googlefonts-discuss/W4PHxnLk3JY/KoMyM2CfAwAJ).
 The GF team adopted this for new releases only: